How to setup Astra Traffic Monitoring with GCP Mirroring

 Assumptions

-• The source instances already exist in your infra and generate traffic.
+• Source instances already exist in your infrastructure and are generating traffic.

 Step 1: Create Target Compute Instances